Seattle Climbing Committee

 This course typically runs from December through May, before climbing trips June through September.

 If this course is a huge commitment, consider this compressed course.
-Also, this course can be taken one module at a time:- Intensive Basic [Compressed Course]
+Also, this course can be taken one module at a time.
+Note: The compressed and modules require Scrambling as prerequisite.- Intensive Basic [Compressed Course]

 INTERMEDIATE COURSE (learning to lead alpine climbs):